topofocus/active-orient/README.md

   Edge.create_edge attributes: {:birthday => Date.today }, from: vertex_1, to: vertex_2
 ```
 It connects the vertexes and assigns the attributes to the edge.

+#### Create record

+To create a record you can use the command create

 #### Links